 A BRIEF HISTORY OF GRINDON PARISH HALL, THORPE THEWLES.
 In 1922 Lord Boyne, who was a significant Landowner of Thorpe Thewles and the surrounding Farmland, gifted a plot of land on the northern edge of the village for the purpose of building a community hall.
 A Public Works Loan Board (PWLB) 60 year Loan was secured by Grindon Parish Council on behalf of the Electors and construction duly followed.
 The Holding Trustees are the Chairman of the Parish Council and the Vicar of the Parish.
 Between the wars, the simple form of the Hall with two open fires on the east wall and a small kitchen extension between them served the local folk well.
 ‘Local’ included the whole of the estate employees and families of Wynyard Park and the residents of the surrounding villages.
 The success of the weekly Dance, the Whist Drive, the Choir, Drama, Badminton and games evenings continued through the war and the 1950’s, even through the 60’s into the 70’s before easier transport into Town made an impact on attendances and use.
 Unaffected were the meetings held by the Mothers Union, the WI, the Parish Council and the PCC until the Branches of the first two disbanded.
 The Parish Council came to the aid of the Management Committee when the PWLB 60 year Loan was cleared and a plan was formed to seriously refurbish the Hall with a new Loan to be repaid from the Precept.
 This saw an extension along the full length of the rear of the Hall, with new toilets, cloak rooms, storage and kitchen improvements.
 The large front windows were renewed with double glazing and full central heating was fitted as the Village now had a hard won Gas Supply.
 The Managing Committee are now the representatives of the Hall User Groups and the four Officers are replaced as representatives of their Group upon their Election.
 The Roll of the Managing Committees is that of facilitators, to provide a well maintained, well decorated Hall for the User Groups and the Groups fully organise their own events and activities.
 Casual bookings such as Business and Parties, Wedding Receptions and Anniversaries are handled by the Booking Secretary with the help of the Committee when necessary.
 The pressure from above today seems to continually become more intense, thankfully much of this is recognised by the Tees Valley Village Halls Network and TVRA who provide advice and assistance whenever required.

 We have a large purpose-built community hall which is centrally heated and double glazed.
 The hall can seat up to 80.
-At a cost of £10 per hour you may hire the Hall.
+Charges for the Main Hall are from £12.50 per hour.
+At a cost of £10 per hour you may hire a room in the Hall. (£10 is just for the meeting Room, not the main hall").
 There are sufficient stacking chairs and tables are available to hirers at no extra cost.
 We have a well-equipped, fitted kitchen with two modern domestic size ovens and hobs.
 (No dishwasher).
 The use of kitchen equipment, glasses, crockery and utensils are included in the hall hire price.
-The use of a Projector screen is available.
 The Hall is covered by a Premises licence and PRS & PPL music licences.
 There are three toilet cubicles along with a large toilet with sufficient access for disabled use.
 Village parking is available.

 Art classes/displays and exhibitions